-4.8 Forwarding
+4.10 Forwarding

-Figure 4-31 The Forwarding menu
+Figure 4-41 The Forwarding menu

-There are four submenus under the Forwarding menu (shown in Figure 4-31): Virtual Servers, Port Triggering, DMZ and UPnP.
+There are four submenus under the Forwarding menu (shown in Figure 4-41): Virtual Servers, Port Triggering, DMZ and UPnP.
 Click any of them, and you will be able to configure the corresponding function.

-4.8.1 Virtual Servers
+4.10.1 Virtual Servers

-Choose menu "Forwarding → Virtual Servers", you can view and add virtual servers in the screen as shown in Figure 4-32.
+Choose menu "Forwarding→Virtual Servers", you can view and add virtual servers in the screen as shown in Figure 4-42.
 Virtual servers can be used for setting up public services on your LAN, such as DNS, Email and FTP.
 A virtual server is defined as a service port, and all requests from the Internet to this service port will be redirected to the computer specified by the server IP.
 Any PC that was used for a virtual server must have a static or reserved IP Address because its IP Address may be changed when using the DHCP function.

-Figure 4-32 Virtual Servers
+Figure 4-42 Virtual Servers

 - Service Port The numbers of External Ports.
-You can type a service port or a range of service ports (in XXX - YYY format, XXX is the start port number, YYY is the end port number). - > IP Address The IP Address of the PC providing the service application. - Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the Router). - Status The status of this entry, either Enabled or Disabled.
+You can type a service port or a range of service ports (in XXX - YYY format, XXX is the start port number, YYY is the end port number). - Internal Port The Internal Service Port number of the PC running the service application.
+You can leave it blank if the Internal Port is the same as the Service Port, or enter a specific port number when Service Port is a single one. - > IP Address The IP Address of the PC providing the service application.

+- Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the router). - > Status The status of this entry, either Enabled or Disabled.